packocrayons/pickl/README.md

 ## Planned updates:
 - Range within file (limited to the size of the file)
-- Pick a (non binary) file to pick a line from
-- Request a number of lines
 - Interactively y/n the line to exit/generate a new one